Brain Tumor Expertise + Technology = Exceptional Outcomes

 We work collaboratively with medical oncology and radiation oncology specialists at leading hospital systems throughout the Greater Cincinnati-Northern Kentucky region.

-The Brain Tumor Center at The Jewish Hospital - Mercy Health and OHC (Oncology Hematology Care): The Center comprises 22 physicians in 8 medical specialties, including neurosurgery, otolaryngology (ENT), radiation oncology, and medical oncology, as well as highly trained nurse practitioners, registered nurses, and medical physicists.
-It features the region's only fellowship-trained team of physicians who treat tumors of the skull base and includes the region's only Gamma Knife radiosurgery system.
+In 2019, Mercy Health Brain Tumor Center at The Jewish Hospital earned The Joint Commission's Gold Seal of Approval® and Certification for brain tumor care.
+It was the fourth center of its kind in the nation to earn this certification.
+Mercy Health, OHC (Oncology Hematology Care), and Mayfield form an elite Brain Tumor Center team of 22 physicians in 8 medical specialties.
+The center features the region's only fellowship-trained team of physicians who treat tumors of the skull base and includes the region's only Gamma Knife radiosurgery system.
 Experts meet regularly at a multidisciplinary Tumor Board conference to discuss treatment strategies for complex tumors.

 TriHealth Neuroscience Institute: In 2018 TriHealth's Good Samaritan Hospital became the first hospital in the Midwest and the third in the United States to earn The Joint Commission's Gold Seal of Approval® for Brain Tumor Certification.
 The Gold Seal is a symbol of national quality that reflects an organization's commitment to providing safe and effective patient care.
 Mayfield and TriHealth brain tumor specialists meet regularly at Tumor Board to review challenging cases and recommend treatment plans.
 The Tumor Board includes neurosurgeons, radiation oncologists, medical oncologists, pathologists, and the region's only fellowship-trained neuro-oncologist.